camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 ## Automatic License Pickup
 If you downloaded the enterprise version of Camunda BPM Run, you will need a license key to enable the enterprise features.

-Provided a valid license file under `~/.camunda/license.txt`, and Camunda BPM Run will automatically pick it up and use it to unlock the enterprise features.
+Provided a valid license file under `${user.home}/.camunda/license.txt`, Camunda BPM Run will automatically pick it up and use it to unlock the enterprise features.

-You can still enter the license key in the Admin webapp UI.
+You can also still enter the license key in the Admin webapp UI.

 # Configure Camunda BPM Run